 We work hard to learn and develop relationships with the coffee communities in which we source our coffee.
 Jubala was started with these relationships and is the foundation that launched a business.
 Read more about these relationships in the About Us section.

 Counter Culture's mission is to source, roast, and deliver the most exquisite, freshest coffee in the world.
-All of our coffee is roasted by Counter Culture twice a week to order and we have made the commitment to sell anything older than 14 days off roast.
+All of our coffee is roasted by Counter Culture twice a week to order and we have made the commitment to not sell anything older than 14 days off roast.

 The customer experience begins with the people that you interact with.
 We hold high standards to not just training great baristas but creating a team who care about delivering a great experience.
 Our team is constantly learning and pushing themselves to be better.